tadija-lazarevic/angular5-expressjs-mongoose/README.md

 ## Stack

-This is basic skeleton project for Angular5, MongoDB and Mongoose written in Typescript.
-There is no much 3rd party libraries so it is good fit for starter project.
+This is basic skeleton project for Angular5, MongoDB and Mongoose written in Typescript which uses [Angular Material](https://material.angular.io/) and [Angular Flex-Layout](https://github.com/angular/flex-layout) UI libraries.

 ## Build